hande-qmc/hande/documentation/manual/tutorials/solids.rst

     plt.ylabel('Correlation energy/' + r'$E_h$')

-It is worth noting that the projected energy is in fact a complex quantity, whose imaginary part evaluates to zero in a non-trivial way.
+It is worth noting that the projected energy is in fact a complex quantity, whose imaginary part evaluates to zero in a non-trivial way [Booth13]_.
 For the plot (as well as the following analysis) we calculate the result by only using real parts of both :math:`\sum_j H_{0j} N_j(\tau)` and :math:`N_0(\tau)`, using the fact that

 :math:`E(\tau) = \Re(\sum_j H_{0j} N_j(\tau)/(N_0(\tau)) = \Re(\sum_j H_{0j} N_j(\tau))/\Re(N_0(\tau))`